Introduction to Marketing Psychology for SMEs

 Vietnam has 800,000 SMEs, but only 20% succeed with digital marketing.
 The secret lies in understanding consumer psychology.
 This article brings 46 real-world examples in part 1.

 Start with the most basic principles.
-Apply immediately to see the difference in the first week.
+Apply them immediately to see a difference in the first week.

 Traditional Marketing vs Marketing Psychology